ickc/toast-extras/README.md

 Stuffs related to toast

-# Loading TOAST in JupyterLab
+# Loading TOAST

+Adapt these to your environment,

+- prefix to TOAST
+- `python3.7`

 ## GNU